enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/app-setup/index.md

 Search for the keywords to learn more about each warning.
 To ignore, add // eslint-disable-next-line to the line before.
 ```
-When you enter the `npm run serve` command, it compiles the source code and creates a web server.
+The `npm run serve` compiles the source code and creates a web server.
 In the process of compiling the code, it uses ESLint to perform a static analysis of the code written in JavaScript, JSX.
 ESLint helps you to find syntax errors, anti-patterns and to write the source code in a consistent code style.
 For more detail is [about ESLint](https://eslint.org/docs/about/).
-The message above is that ESLint has detected out-of-rule source code.
 If you only want a static analysis of the code you wrote, use `npm run lint`.

 Back in the meaning of the message, ESLint says img elements should have an `alt` property.
 That's right.
 When you use the `<img />` tag, it is recommended to define an `alt` property for accessibility failure to load the image.
 More info is available on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img).
 We'll add the `alt` property to the tag as follows.
 See if it is compiled successfully.
 ```js